6/StonksPro/README.md

 brew bundle
 ```

+Then open `StonksPro.xcodeproj` in Xcode 15+ and run the app.

 Obtain a free Polygon.io API key from https://polygon.io/ (note: free API key is limited to 5 API calls per minute, but pricing plans are available for higher rate limits).